COM Express

-COM Express, a computer-on-module (COM) form factor, is a highly integrated and compact computer that can be used in a design application much like an integrated circuit component.
+COM Express is a form factor for computer-on-modules (COMs), which are highly integrated and compact computers that can be used in design applications much like integrated circuit components.
 Each module integrates core CPU and memory functionality, the common I/O of a PC/AT, USB, audio, graphics (PEG), and Ethernet.
 All I/O signals are mapped to two high density, low profile connectors on the bottom side of the module.
 COM Express employs a mezzanine-based approach.
 The COM modules plug into a baseboard that is typically customized to the application.
 Over time, the COM Express mezzanine modules can be upgraded to newer, backwards-compatible versions.
 COM Express is commonly used in Industrial, military, aerospace, gaming, medical, transportation, Internet of things, and general computing embedded applications.